Research performance at Charles Sturt University is measured using a range of national and institutional assessments.

 Definition of research

-Through research and innovation, CSU aims to generate meaningful outcomes for industry, government, businesses and communities.
+Through research and innovation, Charles Sturt University aims to generate meaningful outcomes for industry, government, businesses and communities.

 For staff and students

-MyResearch is a portal for CSU staff to view information related to their research projects, research income and HDR supervision candidates.
+MyResearch is a portal for Charles Sturt University staff to view information related to their research projects, research income and HDR supervision candidates.